Rishab26/product-manual-support/README.md

 docker run -p 8000:8000 -e PORT=8000 --env-file .env manual-generator
 ```

-4. Open your browser to `http://localhost:8000`
+4. Open your browser to `https://product-manual-support-9977463388.us-central1.run.app`

 ## 💡 Usage Tips

+Please note that the page will load a while as it generates images.

 ### For Best Results